Writing tips for new fiction authors

 It doesn’t matter if you are a short story writer or a fiction novelist.
-A great tale is told by a unique and consistent voice.
+Good storytelling always uses a unique and consistent voice.

 As I noted at the start of this article, using the passive voice is where many new writers go wrong.

 On occasions when I have reviewed or edited a story, the first thing I do is check for overuse of the passive.